j2labs/brubeck/README.md

 ### Functions and Decorators

 If you'd prefer to just use a simple function, you instantiate a Brubeck instance and wrap your function with the `add_route` decorator.

+Your function will be given two arguments.
+First, is the `application` itself.
+This provides the function with a hook almost all the information it might need.
+The second argument, the `message`, provides all the information available about the request.

 That looks like this: